kohlschutter/junixsocket/src/site/markdown/building.md

     Even though junixsocket can run on Java 8, you need Java 9 or better to build it, so we can support the new Java module system on newer Java versions.

- 3. Install a development environment so you can compile C code (e.g., llvm/clang)
+ 3. Install a development environment so you can compile C code (preferably clang/llvm).

     On macOS, this means installing Xcode.
     For development purposes, you may want to use the Xcode project defined in `junixsocket-native/junixsocket-native.xcodeproj`.